 In many countries, private health insurance companies are allowed to vary their premiums, or to reject applicants, based on some information they collect on individuals.
 This is the case in the United States, United Kingdom, Switzerland and France among others.
 For instance, the companies can propose higher premiums for people with higher cholesterol rates.
-The intuitive justification for this practice is that people should pay the premium corresponding to their own known risk.
+One intuitive economical justification for this practice is that people should pay the premium corresponding to their own known risk.
 If having a high cholesterol rate increases the risk of a cardio-vascular disease, and hence expected health care costs, then the premiums should be adapted accordingly.
 Such linking of risk factors and health care costs (for short: health costs) is known as "health profiling" (or "health risk adjustment").
 Risk factors may be as diverse as: medical history, smoking habits, alcohol consumption, age, or even genetic factors.
-Note that health profiling can be implemented without assuming that correlation means causation, and an instrumental use of correlation is sufficient.
-For instance, the place of living may be used to profile if a correlation is observed with health costs, even if the company is aware that there may be some confounders.
-Health profiling can be considered as a "statistical" discrimination if it is based on scientifically established statistical correlations, and we shall assume this here.
+Note that profiling can be implemented without assuming that correlation